HISTORY OF MURUGAN – WHY IS HE CALLED TAMIL GOD?

 7. The Symbolic Link between Murugan and the Tamil Script

 In Tamil tradition, language has a deep association with Murugan, called Lord Karthikeyan or Skanda.
 The Tamil writing consists of 12 “Uyir Ezhuthukkal” which are said to represent the 12 eyes of Murugan, who is sometimes manifested as six-faced.
 Tamil also comprises 18 “Mei Ezhuthukkal” that represent his six faces and twelve hands.
 This metaphorical representation portrays the incorporation of Murugan’s qualities within the Tamil language.
-Tamil Grammar is categorized into parts like “Valinam” which denotes consonants, “Melinam” which is the subset of vowels and “Edayinam” which are semi-vowels; all of them consist of six alphabets each.
+Tamil Grammar is categorized into parts like “Valinam” which denotes consonants, “Melinam” which is the subset of vowels, and “Edayinam” which are semi-vowels; all of them consist of six alphabets each.
 This categorization also relates Murugan with Tamil, as it presents how his godly qualities are interwoven within the entity of Tamil’s linguistic traditions.
-It adds to the history of Murugan and depicts importance in Tamil culture.
+It adds to the history of Murugan and depicts its importance in Tamil culture.

 8. Representation In Tamil Literature and Art